life-itself/web3/notes/post-state-technocracy.md

   * A worldview from a venture capitalist echo chamber talking their books or trying to strongarm their heterodox views using capital.
 * **Claim 1:** "We’ve hit a wall on physical progress, so the “digital realm” is the only frontier accessible."
   * The entire argument is predicated on the technology being able to do the things they claim, perhaps at some point in the future.
 This is falsely treated as a technical reality and an inevitability.
-    * The claims of cryptocurrencies or “algorithmic central banks” having the capacity to serve as national currencies seems unsubstantiated by evidence.
+    * The claims of cryptocurrencies or “algorithmic [central banks](../concepts/central-banks.md)” having the capacity to serve as national currencies seems unsubstantiated by evidence.
     * Postal service claim - In the 1700s nothing moved faster than a horse.
 Yet the advent of the steam engine and capacity to send information faster than horse didn’t fundamentally alter our notions of statehood and justice.
     * Comparisons to kibbutzim and moshavim.
     * Biomedical experimentation outside of the regulatory perimeter is generally considered a bad idea for very good reasons.
     *  "Crypto is the smartest people in the world exiting into their own economy"
 * **Claim 2:** "The state can (and should) be hollowed out"
   * "Nation states are being dissolved from within.
 The internet is global, the internet is the basis of human life, so borders should not exist."
     *    “No borders politics” is legitimately a divergence from classical right wing positions.
-Usually resonantes with far-left positions.
+Usually resonates with far-left positions.
 This is an interesting shift in thinking.
   * "We can replace all of the state's legacy functions with software, and the public goods that it once supported can be replaced by either the private sector or blockchain apps.""
     * Replacing the DMV and the tax authority with automation is a genuinely appealing idea to many people.
 Replacing it with the private sector is more controversial.
     *  People have successfully built antifragile services that exist outside the regulatory perimeter that have endured the test of time: